bitscooplabs/ngrok-demo/README.md

 # BitScoop API Toolbox Intro

-This demo is a quick tour of how to configure the BitScoop API Toolbox to interact with "data providers," such as Facebook, Twitter, and GitHub, and the APIs they publish.
+This demo is a quick tour of how to configure the BitScoop API Toolbox to interact with "data providers" such as Facebook, Twitter, and GitHub, and the APIs they publish.
 As part of this demo, we'll be running our own mock "data provider," which will give you an opportunity to view the requests that the BitScoop API Toolbox makes in real time and in more granular detail.
-So you'll need to run the local server and temporarily publish it so that it's available publically and the API Toolbox can reach it.
+You'll need to run the local server and temporarily publish it so that it's available publically and the API Toolbox can reach it.

 We'll be using a few key technologies that you'll want to familiarize yourself with before we get started.
 Please note that while we use these external technologies ourselves, we CANNOT OFFICIALLY ENDORSE THEM NOR BE HELD RESPONSIBLE for any issues with respect to security, etc. that you may encouter while using them.

 Be sure to verify your downloads whenever possible using checksums or signatures to ensure their authenticity and origin especially if you're working with sensitive information.

-After getting set up with these technologies, we'll walk you though creating a Provider Map on the BitScoop API Toolbox building up an example step-by-step.
+After getting set up with these technologies, we'll walk you though creating a Provider Map on the BitScoop API Toolbox and will build up an example step-by-step.
-Finally we'll direct you to a more practical Provider Map that deals with a 3-legged authentication workflow.
+Finally, we'll direct you to a more practical Provider Map that deals with a 3-legged authentication workflow.

 ## First things first, pre-requisites!